September 23 – December 2, 2017

 Public hours: Thursdays, Fridays & Saturdays 1:00-5:30pm

 Judd Foundation is pleased to present an exhibition of four paintings by Yayoi Kusama on the ground floor of 101 Spring Street in New York.
-The installation will open to the public on Saturday, September 23, 2017.
+The ground floor installation will be free and open to the public on Thursday, Friday, and Saturday afternoons from September 23 through December 2, 2017.

-Yayoi Kusama is made possible with support from David Zwirner, New York and Ota Fine Arts, Tokyo/Singapore/Shanghai.
+Yayoi Kusama is made possible with support from David Zwirner, New York and Ota Fine Arts, Toyko/Sinagpore/Shanghai.

 Image: Yayoi Kusama, INFINITY-NETS [AAKN], 2016, acrylic on canvas, 63 3/4 x 63 3/4 inches, 161 x 162.6 cm. © Yayoi Kusama.
 Courtesy of David Zwirner, New York; Ota Fine Arts, Tokyo / Singapore; Victoria Miro, London; YAYOI KUSAMA Inc.